LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 [Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/) Want to attend live workshops?
 Join the Elastic Vancouver Chapter to get the deets!

-## Retrieve all documents from an index
+## Get information about documents in an index

 Syntax:
 ```